Discover the Enchantment of Harar City: A Historical Gem

 Local tips

-- Be respectful when visiting mosques; dress modestly and ask for permission before taking photographs.
+- Be respectful when visiting mosques and local religious sites; dress modestly and ask permission before taking photos.

 Getting There